Carton Sealing Tape vs Kraft Tape

 When to choose which

-Choose carton sealing tape when: you ship high volumes of standard parcels, want the lowest cost per box, use tape guns or auto case sealers, and don't need premium unboxing.
+Choose carton sealing tape when: you ship high volumes of standard parcels, want a lower material cost per box, use tape guns or case sealers, and do not need a paper-based closure.

-Choose kraft paper tape when: packages need to feel premium, you want a cleaner recycling story, you ship higher-value items where tamper evidence matters, or your boxes are dusty/recycled and poly tape lifts.
+Choose kraft paper tape when: packages need a paper-based closure, visible tape disturbance matters, or your boxes are dusty, recycled-content, or hard for poly tape to grip.

 Mixed shops: use kraft on retail-facing or branded shipments and standard carton tape on bulk/wholesale.